What is Frozen Shoulder?

 - Diabetes: Frozen shoulder is quite common in diabetic patients.
 It almost affects 15% of the diabetic population.

-- Other Diseases: Some medical problems such as hyperthyroidism, hypothyroidism, tuberculosis, cardiac disease and Parkinson’s disease can also cause frozen shoulder.
+- Other Diseases: Some medical problems such as hyperthyroidism, hypothyroidism, cardiac disease and Parkinson’s disease can also cause frozen shoulder.

 - Immobilization: Frozen shoulder may also develop when the shoulder is immobilized for an extended period.
 The possible conditions for immobilization are a broken arm, a rotator cuff injury, a stroke or recovery from surgery.